The Ultimate Accessibility Guide to Getting Around Barcelona by Metro

 Taking the metro on holiday can be a challenge.
-You do not know the city yet and especially finding your way via public transport can be a hassle.
-You might have questions about the wheelchair accessibility, the metro ticket prices and which metros you need to take to get to your destination.
-No worries, We are here to give you an overview through this blog: ‘How to Metro in Barcelona’.
+You do not know the city yet, and especially finding your way via public transport can be a hassle.
+You might have questions about the wheelchair accessibility, the metro ticket prices, and which metros you need to take to get to your destination.
+No worries, We are here to give you an overview in this blog: ‘The Ultimate Accessibility Guide to Getting Around Barcelona by Metro.’
 Scroll down for an accessible metro map of Barcelona!
-The entrances that are accessible are marked with the blue wheelchair logo, and the ones that are not accessible are marked with a black and white skull.
+The accessible entrances are marked with the blue wheelchair logo.
+The ones that are not accessible are marked with a black and white skull on the map.

 The Metro Network

 Before you travel, check out the direction you need to travel to by looking at the metro map before you go.
-The endpoint of the line is stated in capitals, and these end stations are listed on the signs in each metro station.
+The endpoint of the line is stated in capitals, and these stations are listed on the signs in each metro station.
 If you are in need of help, the TMB staff provides assistance and information about your journey.
 In the metro tunnels, you find monitors with information about waiting times.
-The metros ride very frequently and waiting times are therefore limited.
+The metros ride very frequently, and waiting times are therefore limited.

 Once you are on the metro, they announce the upcoming stations and connections to other lines over the PA system.
 You can also see them on banners in the metro itself.
-Press the button on the door to get off the metro, and then follow the exit signs.
+Press the button on the door to get off the subway, and then follow the exit signs.

 Accessibility and Assistance

 We recommend wheelchair users to board and disembark the metro via the second door of the first carriage.
 This is one of the areas with the best visibility.
-In each carriage, you find reserved seats for the elderly, pregnant and people with reduced mobility.
+In each carriage, you find reserved seats for the elderly, pregnant, and people with reduced mobility.

 To check if the metro station is accessible, you can consult the metro maps available at all stations.
 In the metro carriages, there are SOS buttons on the intercom in case you need them.
-These are only for emergencies, and when you press the button, the Metro Control Center will assist you.
+These are only for emergencies, and when you press the button, the Metro Control Center assists you.

 Tickets and Prices

 There are various kinds of tickets, depending on how many ‘zones’ you want to travel and for how long you are staying in Barcelona.
-You can choose a ticket that fits your needs.
-To give you an idea of the prices, a ticket for one zone, one day, costs 2.20 euros.
-A card for ten rides in one zone costs 10.20 euros.
-This ten rides card (T-10) can be used by multiple people at the same time.
+For everyone, there is a ticket that fits their needs.
+To give you an idea of the prices, a ticket for one zone, one ride (Bittlet senzil), costs 2.40 euros.
+A card for ten trips in one zone costs 11.35 euros.
+One person can only use this ten rides card (T-casual) at the same time.

 If you want to buy a metro ticket with banknotes and coins, you need to pay in euros.
-If you use your bank card for payment, you choose between paying in euros or in your own currency.
-Scanning your credit card to pay for a ticket contactless is not an option, you have to actually insert your card into the machine.
+If you use your bank card for payment, you choose between paying in euros or your currency.
+Scanning your credit card to pay for a ticket contactless is not an option, you have to insert your card into the machine.
 The ticket machine will give you a purchase receipt after the payment if you choose to receive one.

 We hope you have a lovely stay in Barcelona!